Beck Cutting: Club career

-Cutting joined the Senior Academy in the summer of 2017.
+Beck cutting joined the Senior Academy in the summer of 2017.
 He made his first team debut against Sale Sharks in the Anglo-Welsh Cup back in November 2017.
 He started against Saracens in the Premiership Rugby Cup at Allianz Park in November 2018.

 He also came off the bench in the European Rugby Challenge Cup match in Pau in December 2018, and the Premiership Rugby Cup match against Leicester Tigers at the start of the 2019-20 season.

 He has enjoyed spells with Bishop's Stortford, Hartpury University, Birmingham Moseley and Jersey Reds on dual registration arrangements.

 On 20 June 2020, Cutting signed his first professional contract with Worcester at Sixways Stadium, thus promoted to the senior squad from the 2020-21 season.
 On 15 August 2020, he made his Premiership debut from off the bench against Gloucester during the 2019-20 season.
 He scored his first try against Wasps a week later in the Premiership.

 On 4 November 2022, Cutting signed for Ampthill in the RFU Championship for the remainder of the 2022-23 season.